monicahq/monica/README.md

 - Composer
 - MySQL

+Monica has been successfully self-hosted on a VPS with a single CPU core and 256&thinsp;MB of RAM.
+Monica was fully functional on this server, although suffered occasional slowdowns due to constrained resources.
+A machine with more RAM and CPU cores will give faster performance.

 ### Update your instance

 Once the software is installed, you’ll need to update it from time to time to have access to the latest features.
 [Read this document](/docs/installation/update.md) to learn how to do it.